Connor Fields (lacrosse): Senior Year

 Fields struggled with knee pain throughout his senior season.
 Fields set a new career high for assists against Drexel on February 24, with 7.
 Fields had his career high points (12) and tied his career high in assists (7) against UMass on March 6.
 The Baltimore Sun named Fields the player of the week for the week of March 13 after scoring four goals and having 2 assists, including the game-winning goal with 76 seconds left.
 Albany made it to their first ever the Final Four, where they lost to the Yale.
 Fields had at least 3 points in all three games and was named to the All-Tournament team.
 Fields was once again named a USILA and Inside Lacrosse All-American, as well as being a Tewaaraton nominee for the third time.
+He graduated with 364 career points, which was the second highest total of all time at the time of his graduation, behind only former teammate Lyle Thompson.
 After the season it was revealed he'd been playing with a torn ACL, sprained MCL and hurt meniscus, which he'd suffered during the March 24 victory over UMass-Lowell and worsened during the April 22 loss to Yale.